-- The Service Provider requests by email or other method that suppliers provide us with a completed Template.
-Suppliers are asked to respond at the product level.
+- The Service Provider requests by email that suppliers provide us with a completed Template.
 The Service Provider follows up by email or phone with all suppliers that do not respond to the request within a specified time frame.
 If a supplier does not respond to the survey request, Dillard's is provided with the supplier's name and contact information to determine an escalation strategy. - The Service Provider reviews the responses received from suppliers for plausibility, consistency and gaps.
 It follows up by email with suppliers that submit a response that triggers any of seven specified quality control flags. - 3.
 Smelter and refiner information provided by suppliers is reviewed against the Service Provider's internal database.
-To the extent not in that database, it requests that the supplier confirm that the listed entity is a smelter or refiner. - 4.
-Smelter and refiner information also is reviewed against the lists of Conformant and Active (as defined below), or the equivalent, smelters and refiners published by the RMI, the London Bullion Market Association ("LBMA") and the Responsible Jewellery Council ("RJC").

-- 5. To the extent that a smelter or refiner identified by a supplier is not listed as Conformant or the equivalent by an independent third-party, the Service Provider attempts to contact the smelter or refiner to gain more information about its sourcing practices, including countries of origin and transfer and whether there are internal due diligence procedures in place or other processes that the smelter or refiner takes to track the chain of custody on the source of its 3TG.
+To the extent not in that database, it requests that the supplier confirm that the listed entity is a smelter or refiner. - Smelter and refiner information also is reviewed against the lists of Conformant and Active (as defined below), or the equivalent, smelters and refiners published by the RMI, the London Bullion Market Association ("LBMA") and the Responsible Jewelry Council ("RJC"). - 5.
+To the extent that a smelter or refiner identified by a supplier is not listed as Conformant or the equivalent by an independent third-party, the Service Provider attempts to contact the smelter or refiner to gain more information about its sourcing practices, including countries of origin and transfer and whether there are internal due diligence procedures in place or other processes that the smelter or refiner takes to track the chain of custody on the source of its 3TG.
+Up to three contact attempts are made by the Service Provider to smelters and refiners to gather information on country of origin and sourcing practices.
 Internet research is also performed to determine whether there are any outside sources of information regarding the smelter's or refiner's sourcing practices.

-"Red flags" are assigned to smelters and refiners where there is evidence of sourcing from a "Level 2 country" (i.e., a known or plausible country for smuggling out of the DRC region, export or transit) or evidence of sourcing from countries which are unknown reserves for a given metal. - 6.
-Based on the information furnished by suppliers, the Service Provider and other information known to us, we assess the risks of adverse impacts.
+6. Based on the information furnished by suppliers, the Service Provider and other information known to us, we assess the risks of adverse impacts.